Elfsong/ICLR_response/Reviewer_2.md

 **Q4:** *For the ODE sampler, how does the ODE solver compare performance-wise to using Equ.11 directly for Langevin sampling (without noise)?
 Could you distinguish between your Runge-Kutta method and Langevin sampling in implementation?*

-Attached is the comparison between Ordinary Differential Equation (ODE) and Stochastic gradient Langevin dynamics (SGLD) (without noise):
+We have previously contemplated employing Stochastic Gradient Langevin Dynamics (SGLD) for sampling.
+However, we found the training procedure to be immensely challenging and susceptible to instability.
+Attached is the comparison between ODE and SGLD:

 The vanilla SGLD samples from an expected probability distribution $p(x)$ by the score function $\nabla_{x} \log(p(x))$.
 Given a fixed step size $\epsilon > 0$, a stochastic term $z_{t} \sim \mathcal{N}(0, I)$, and an initial value $x_0$ from a prior distribution, the Langevin method recursively computes the following: